lawrennd/old_talks/_uq/includes/emukit-sensitivity-analysis.md

 \figure{\includediagram{\diagramsDir/uq/total-effects-sobol-indices-gp-ishigami}{80%}}{Total effects as estimated by Monte Carlo and GP based Monte Carlo.}{total-effects-sobol-indices-gp-ishigami}

-\notes{We observe some discrepacies with respect to the real value of the coefficient when using the Gaussian process but we get a fairly good a approximation a very reduced number of evaluations of the original target function.}
+\notes{We observe some discrepacies with respect to the real value of the Sobol index when using the Gaussian process but we get a fairly good a approximation a very reduced number of evaluations of the original target function.}

 \subsection{Conclusions}

-\notes{The Sobol indexes are a tool for explaining the variance of the output of a function as components of the input variables.
-Monte Carlo is an approach for computing these indexes if the function is cheap to evaluate.
-Other approaches will be needed if $\mappingFunction(\cdot)$ is expensive to compute.}
+\notes{The Sobol indices are a tool for explaining the variance of the output of a function as components of the input variables.
+Monte Carlo is an approach for computing these indices if the function is cheap to evaluate.
+Other approaches are needed when $\mappingFunctionTwo(\cdot)$ is expensive to compute.}

 \endif